Gossamer-React/Lucid/README.md

 3. Run your React-GraphQL application or open a site that uses React v16+ or GraphQL.

-4. Inspect or open Chrome Developer Tools, and open the Lucid developer tool panel.
+4. Inspect (Cmd+Opt+I / Ctrl+Shift+I) or open Chrome Developer Tools, and click on the Lucid developer tool panel.

-5. Have fun!
+5. Have fun! :)

 ## Build your own extension